-- 39. Country directors and their teams led the testing and presented assessments at the conclusion of each phase to the Project Board.13 The Boston Consulting Group supported country directors in identifying changes required at the conclusion of each phase and in communicating the cost benefits of the CPBCP Budget structure. - 40.
+- 39. Country directors and their teams led the testing and presented assessments at the conclusion of each phase to the Project Board.
+The Boston Consulting Group supported country directors in identifying changes required at the conclusion of each phase and in communicating the cost benefits of the CPB structure. - 40.
 From January to March 2016, the Indonesia and Jordan country offices led phase I of the testing to refine the "vertical" aspects of the structure.
-The portfolios of activities and associated budgets of these country offices were mapped on to the preliminary CPBCP Budget structure to create the desired "line of sight" from WFP Strategic Results to WFP Strategic Outcomes to activities to costs.
+The portfolios of activities and associated budgets of these country offices were mapped on to the preliminary CPB structure to create the desired "line of sight" from WFP Strategic Results to WFP Strategic Outcomes to activities to costs.
 Country offices recorded a sample of transactions in the WFP Information Network and Global System (WINGS) for further testing and refinement of the structure. - 41.
 An initial cost-accounting model was set up to ensure that the values of direct transfers, implementation costs and costs managed country-wide adjusted DSC and indirect support costs (ISC) were captured. - 42.
 Phase I assessments were largely positive.
-The Jordan country office noted that the CPBCP Budget concept and its "line of sight" would improve effectiveness and transparency while the focus on activities reflected operational realities.
+The Jordan country office noted that the CPB concept and its "line of sight" would improve effectiveness and transparency while the focus on activities reflected operational realities.
 The Indonesia country office appreciated the improved accountability and empowerment of budget owners.
 Phase I also identified additional areas that required the development of country-driven solutions in phase II of the testing.
-This
+This work was discussed with the Board at information consultations on 1 April 2016 and 9 May 2016. - 43.
+In phase II, a CPB structure was simulated to inform the design of solutions for areas including definition of cost-accounting procedures; application of full-cost recovery; the treatment of emergencies and regional operations; and identification of operational contexts and governance requirements.
+Country offices tested a budget structure that encompasses all country office operations and shared services, service-level agreements, trust funds, regional operations and sudden-onset emergencies.

-13 Comprising Assistant Executive Directors, selected Division Directors, Regional Directors and selected Country Directors, the Project Board provides strategic oversight.
+&lt;sup>13 Comprising Assistant Executive Directors, selected Division Directors, Regional Directors and selected Country Directors, the Project Board provides strategic oversight.